Urakami Cathedral (and Mitsubishi Shipyard), Nagasaki, c. 1930.

 Tagged with: , , , ,

 Nagasaki sightseeing postcard, c.
-1930, features Urakami Cathedral (left) of the Roman Catholic Archdiocese of Nagasaki as it appeared before being its destruction in 1945, and the Mitsubishi Shipyard and Docks (right) founded in 1884.
-The cathedral was less than a 1/2-mile from the epicenter of the second atomic bombing in August 1945, and would be destroyed.
+1930, features Urakami Cathedral (left) of the Roman Catholic Archdiocese of Nagasaki as it appeared before its destruction in 1945, and the Mitsubishi Shipyard and Docks (right) founded in 1884.
+The cathedral was less than a 1/2-mile from the epicenter of the second atomic bombing in August 1945.
+The force of the blast destroyed all but one facade of the Cathedral and all of the surrounding buildings.

 See also: